Brown Measures of Free Circular and Multiplicative Brownian Motions with Self-Adjoint and Unitary Initial Conditions: Free Multiplicative Brownian Motion

 By applying the free It\^{o} formula, one can prove the following result.
-We refer the interested reader to \cite{DHKBrown} for the proof for the case when $u=I$ and the same argument there works for arbitrary unitary operator $u$, because $g_t$ satisfies the same free SDE, but different initial condition as $b_t$. \begin{theorem} The function $S$ in (\ref{Sdefinition}) satisfies the following PDE:
+The PDE in the following theorem is the same as the one in \cite{DHKBrown}, except that it is written in logarithmic polar coordinates, and has a different initial condition.
+We refer the interested reader to \cite{DHKBrown} for the proof for the case when $u=I$ and the same argument there works for arbitrary unitary operator $u$, because $g_t$ satisfies the same free SDE, but different initial condition as $b_t$. \begin{theorem} The function $S$ in (\ref{Sdefinition}) satisfies the following PDE in logarithmic polar coordinates:

 with the initial condition